 About me

-Lulu West is a NYC based composer, improviser, performance artist and educator.
-She is focused in heavy music that is deeply layered with vocal quivers, field recordings, interviews, and prepared guitar.
+Photo by Hazel FeinerLulu West is an NYC-based composer, improviser, songwriter and educator.
 Her music is guided by rural queer and trans histories as she looks to create experiences of communal healing.
-Lulu is specifically fascinated by how historical folk melodies and subtly prepared acoustic instruments can merge with the freakiness of harsh noise, hardcore, power electronics and experimental found-sound sampling.
+Lulu is specifically fascinated by how folk melodies, field recordings and ambient drones can merge with the freakiness of harsh noise, hardcore, power electronics and experimental found-sound sampling.
 A natural product of this work has resulted in making performance art that physically challenges trans bodies.

 If you are interested in working with her in any capacity please reach her at: luluwestluluwest@gmail.com